TelegramBots/book/src/FAQ.md

 ### This FAQ doesn't have my question on it

-Feel free to [join our Telegram group](https://t.me/joinchat/B35YY0QbLfd034CFnvCtCA) and ask your question there
+Feel free to [join our Telegram group](https://t.me/joinchat/B35YY0QbLfd034CFnvCtCA) and ask your question there.

+Consider contributing to this FAQ or any other part of the documentation if your question may be of interest for others.